 In the following years, the PNF became the most important mouthpiece for the Palestinian inhabitants in their resistance.
-The main demands were an end to the Israeli occupation and the establishment of a Palestinian state (in Palestine).
+The main demands were an end to the Israeli occupation and establishing a Palestinian state (Palestine).
 This the Palestinians were to achieve through political participation – not exclusively through armed force – in which a central role was reserved for the PLO.

-From the outset, PNF representatives remained aloof from both the Military Government as well as the Civil Administration by which the former was replaced in 1981.
-As a result, many were removed from office and sometimes expelled to neighbouring countries.
+From the outset, PNF representatives remained aloof from both the Military Government and the Civil Administration, by which the former was replaced in 1981.
+As a result, many were removed from office and sometimes expelled to neighboring countries.
 The attempted assassination with booby-traps in July 1980 of three mayors on the same day left two severely injured.
-Although the perpetrators were never apprehended, general consensus holds that the attacks were probably the actions of extremist Israeli settlers.
+Although the perpetrators were never apprehended, the general consensus holds that the attacks were probably the actions of extremist Israeli settlers.
 In March 1982, the PNF and the connected National Guidance Committee (NGC) were banned by Israel.

 At the beginning of the 1980s, following the Camp David Accords with Egypt, Israel attempted to create an alternative for the PNF and the NGC by setting up a collaborating Palestinian leadership in the form of Village Leagues.
 These were supported by influential persons in rural areas and their supporters.
 Soon, however, the Leagues’ offices had to be protected from attacks by Palestinians who were against such plans.
 The initiative petered out.